 All students begin at a beginner level and work at their own pace learning basic design, building, and mechanics.
 The STEAM Science & Robotics exclusive robotics kits connect with snap and lock components, but also combine with nuts and bolts and use plastic, metal, and specially synthesized materials.

 Level One Kits include curriculum that covers design, construction, mechanics, and basic operation of a robot.
 The various elements of Level One instruction include robotic design and structure, center of gravity and lifting force, fictional force and inertia, infrared, light, and remote control sensors, robot motion and stabilization, gears, axles, wheels, and movement mechanics, and control board switching.

 Beginner Spanish Combined Tracks, Yearlong

-Spanish Development Combined Tracks, Yearlong
+Advanced Spanish Combined Tracks, Yearlong

-Talkative Tidbits Lower Track, Spring 2018 Semester
+Talkative Tidbits Lower Track, Fall 2018 Semester or Spring 2019 Semester

 During this class, we will utilize games and activities to give students opportunities to develop their ability to think and speak clearly during conversations and classroom presentations.
 There will be a variety of partner work, group work, and individual presentations.
 Topics will include: speaking confidently, listening to others, thinking quickly, memory skills, and story-telling.
-This course will help students prepare a presentation for the Spring Showcase.